guardian/engineering-performance-framework/README.md

         <li>Gives useful feedback to their colleagues.</li>
         <li>Regularly seizes opportunities such as demos or sponsor meetings, to communicate what they have been working on.</li>
         <li>Makes data-backed suggestions on what the team should be doing next.</li>
-        <li>Takes opportunities to learn about wider department work through involvement in cross-team discussions.
+        <li>Takes opportunities to learn about wider department work through involvement in cross-team discussions or groups such as Accessibility Champions.
 Represents the team occasionally but is likely to refer more complex issues to others.</li>
       </ul>
     </td>
   </tr>